mcyemmy/YemisArcade/Info.md

 - Ajax can simply be defined as the asynchronous(synchronous) loading of data into a webpage through the XMLHttpRequest(xhr) object, without page reload.

 // Angular JS
 Data-driven HTML application.
+An MVC framework for building Single Page Application where just the views changes and no page load is required because the template stays in place.
+Whenever you need to build a Javascript-heavy application that is modular, future-proof and  maintainable, then Angular should be your go to framework.
-An MVC framework for building Single Page Application.
-Under its hood are Data binding, Templating, Routing
+Under the hood are ng Directives, Data binding, Templating, Routing ng Directives - Markup-like attributes that extends HTML into the web application it really should be.
-Data binding - Synchronizing data pieces for Model and View Templating - Dynamically updating the DOM with multiple page content Routing - Handling url hash fragment
+Data binding - Synchronize data between Model and View Templating - Dynamically update the view with changing contents Routing - Handling url hash fragment through routeProvider, templateUrl and Controllers Dependency injection - Pulling in required services like angular factory, HTTP, etc Filters, Controllers, Model, View

 // Angular 2
 A complete rewrite of Angular JS
+Building blocks - Components, Directives, Data-binding, Router, Services

 //
 - VCS / GIT